-Meet the members of our Centre for Biostatistics who provide research design and research method expertise to Health Sciences researchers on Dunedin Campus at the University of Otago.
+Meet the members of our Biostatistics Centre who provide research design and research method expertise to Health Sciences researchers on Dunedin Campus at the University of Otago.

 She enjoys the challenge of applying statistical methods to health-related studies and developing novel methods.
 Robin currently runs the introductory biostatistics short course and teaches into Health Sciences First Year.
 If you are interested in developing as a biostatistician or undertaking a research degree within the Centre please contact her.

 Research Associate Professor Claire Cameron particularly likes to be a member of a research team contributing methodological expertise to a project.
 This means early involvement in a project with the analysis of the data being part of the role.
 She can also provide advice on the design of studies, including sample size calculations, analysis of data, interpretation of results, and assistance with preparation of papers for submission to journals.

 She has worked with official statistics, hospital data, and wildlife.
 She has also taught statistics at first and second year level.
 Her PhD investigated the use of open population capture-recapture models to estimate diabetes prevalence and incidence in Otago.

 Mr Andrew Gray has specialist skills in longitudinal data analysis, power and sample size estimation, structural equation models, item-response models and in the fields of cancer, nutrition and physical activity, and paediatrics.

 Research Associate Professor Jill Haszard has a PhD in Human Nutrition so she brings that experience into her role as a biostatistician.
 She has particular expertise in paediatric research along with dietary assessment, feeding practices, physical activity, sleep, and body composition.